stamnosslin/mn/README.md

 # mn
 Some useful python functions for creating and manipulating sounds, stored in the file mn.py.
-Examples using these mn.py library are contained in these scripts:
+These scripts provide examples of usage of the mn.py library:

 + **sdt.py** Demonstration of Signal Detection Theory, used for psychophysic classes
 + **classical.py** Demonstration of Constant stimuli, used for psychophysic classes